 The Building Area Method is sensitive to specific space functions and room configurations and is generally more restrictive.
 When a specific building type isn’t listed, “selection of a reasonably equivalent type” is permitted.
 The Space-by-Space Method is more flexible and is applicable to all building types.
 It accounts for actual room areas (e.g., lighting needs of enclosed office vs. open office) and an increase in the lighting power allowance is allowed for specific space functions.

 LEED Certification guidelines can also be helpful for those interested in improving their lighting efficiency and sustainability in retrofit situations.
-Here are our implementation suggestions listed from easiest to hardest for retrofit scenarios:
+For retrofit structures, here are our implementation suggestions listed from easiest to hardest based on difficulty to implement, cost, and potential to improve building-sustainability and energy efficiency:

-LEED for the Duplicable City Center meets both the prescriptive and the mandatory requirements of ASHRAE 2010 as required by LEED.
-As discussed above, A LEED Platinum lighting plan looks at the maximum allowable light levels as a baseline and then performs an evaluation of the system you intend to build as a comparison to this maximum.
-New structures that incorporate a 48% (or more) increase in efficiency over the baseline are eligible for 25 (the maximum number) of LEED points for the energy usage/management category.
+The Duplicable City Center lighting plan is designed to help the building achieve a LEED Platinum rating.
+To do so, it meets both the prescriptive and the mandatory requirements of ASHRAE 90.1-2010 as required by LEED.
+As discussed above, our lighting plan looks at the maximum allowable lighting-wattage levels (as per ASHRAE 90.1-2010) as a baseline and then performs an evaluation to compare our lighting plan to this ASHRAE 90.1-2010 maximum.
+New structures that incorporate a 50% (or more) increase in total energy efficiency over the baseline (with lighting as a component of this) are eligible for 25 (the maximum number) of LEED points for the energy usage/management category.

 Our final design will demonstrate meeting these guidelines by using the Performance-based Energy Modeling method, so our energy usage rating will be for the entire building.
 This means that exceeding efficiency goals in one area can then provide additional energy availability in another area.
 Our goal, however, is to keep our numbers as low as possible because it reduces our total up-front energy infrastructure needs and costs.